oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/imports.md

 {% endblock %}
 ```

-Next, in `ProductBundle` we redefined the `imports/datagrid_toolbar/layout.html.twig` block, which resultedin the following code:
+Next, in `ProductBundle` we redefined the `imports/datagrid_toolbar/layout.html.twig` block, which resulted in the following code:
 ```twig
 {% block _datagrid_toolbar_mass_actions_widget %}
 	...